What is ‘One Tree Per Child’?

 When a child plants a tree or a shrub, it doesn’t just help the environment and wildlife.
 It can also have a really positive impact on the child and their community.
 That’s why it’s really important to get your primary school involved!

-- ask your council if they can help your school to plant trees.
+- Ask your council if they can help your school to plant trees.
 Many councils provide free trees to schools.
 Councils are great on this front – all you have to do is ask for their help and you’ll often get it.

-- Bristol City Council is organising it so that all 130 schools in their city are getting ‘One Tree Per Child’.
-They are coordinating all of the tree planting sites at no cost to their schools.
+- Can your local council help you?
+Bristol City Council organised it so that all 130 schools in their city got involved with ‘One Tree Per Child’.
+They coordinated all of the tree planting sites at no cost to their local schools.
 Could your local council do the same for your school?